 Casey knew he needed help — and fast.
 That’s when he found Written Success.

 Says Casey, “I knew that if we were going to keep publishing and selling books, we had to deal with the money issue as soon as we discovered it.
 Then, a friend of mine introduced me to Ashley.
-I decided to work with her because she’s an extremely important aspect of many people’s teams — especially when entrepreneurs like me have a big vision and idea but need help with the rest.”
+I decided to work with her because she’s an extremely important aspect of many people’s teams.
+This is especially true when entrepreneurs like me have a big vision and idea but need help with the rest.”

-Casey was confident that the Written Success system would help him translate his vision so he could create a business plan, and he’d be able to secure the money needed to restructure and ultimately grow the business.
+Casey was confident that the Written Success system would help him translate his vision so he could revisit creating a business plan.
+He’d be able to secure the money needed to restructure and ultimately grow the business.

 “When you’re dealing with people with large amounts of money who want to invest, you have to communicate your vision and tell a whole story to help them see where you’re headed.
 I could paint that picture verbally, but I was desperate to have someone with experience help me tell that story in an honest and accurate way.
 I also needed help with communicating all the business jargon and numbers and making it look nice for when people saw it.”

-Once Casey started working with Written Success, he was able to show investors what he was offering.
+Once Casey started working with Written Success, he could show investors what he was offering.

 As Casey explains, “Getting involved with Ashley and Written Success is the smartest thing I’ve done in business because it used to be very difficult to get anyone to pay attention to what I was saying.
-When we started working together, I’d send Ashley a Powerpoint I’d created, and she’d reinforce that I actually had put together something of value and then give me guidance on what I should change.
+When we started working together, I’d send Ashley a Powerpoint I’d created.
+She’d reinforce that I actually had put together something of value and then give me guidance on what I should change.
 Together, we were able to capture the story and communicate it.”

 The Future Looks Bright

 Since starting to work with Ashley and Written Success, things at Lucid Publishing are brighter than ever.
-Thanks to his work with Written Success, Casey not only captivated the interest of several investors, but he also has a clearer business plan strategy for future growth.
+Thanks to his work with Written Success, Casey has captivated the interest of several investors.
+He also has a clearer business plan strategy for future growth.